 The Clinical Program hosts a Research Showcase Day in April or May to which other programs in the Department are invited.
 The Research Day is also promoted university-wide.
-Students and faculty present their research in 20-minute sessions, and the day starts and culminates with a keynote address from an "alumni-makes-good".
+Students and faculty present their research, and the day includes a keynote address from an "alumni-makesgood".
 The aim of this day is not only to showcase the research conducted in the Clinical Program, but also to give students an opportunity to develop their presentation skills and to get feedback from peers and other faculty regarding their research.
 An additional aim is the fostering of an intellectual environment and cross-lab collaborations.
 During the Research Showcase Day, two research awards will be given to students who were determined by the faculty to have achieved excellence in research and scholarship during the preceding year.
 Students may not receive this award more than once during their graduate careers.
 Faculty appointed to the committee that chooses the student awards are typically faculty who do not have a student nominated for the award.
 Students will be invited to submit material for this award by March.